An interpolation of discrete rough differential equations and its applications to analysis of error distributions: Introduction

 \section{Introduction}

-In this paper, we study asymptotic error distributions of solutions of rough differential equations(=RDEs) and limit theorems of weighted sum processes of Wiener chaos of order 2.
+In this paper, we study asymptotic error distributions for several approximation schemes of rough differential equations(=RDEs).
 Typical driving processes of RDEs are long-range correlated Gaussian processes and we cannot use several important tools in the study of stochastic differential equations driven by standard Brownian motions.
-However, the fourth moment theorem can be applicable for study of long-range correlated Gaussian processes and several limit theorems of weighted Hermite variation processes have been established (\cite{NourdinNualartTudor2010, liu-tindel2020} and references therein).
-Furthermore, these limit theorems are important in the study of asymptotic error distributions of RDEs (\cite{hu-liu-nualart2016, hu-liu2021, liu-tindel}).
-However, how we reduce the problem of asymptotic error distributions of solutions of RDEs to the problem of weighted Hermite variation processes is not trivial.
-We study this problem by introducing certain interpolation processes between the solutions and the approximate solutions of RDEs.
-To be more precise, we explain our setting.
-We consider multidimensional RDEs driven by fractional Brownian motion(=fBm) with the Hurst parameter $\frac{1}{3}<H<\frac{1}{2}$,
+For example, martingale central limit theorems cannot be applied to the study of asymptotic error distributions.
+However, the fourth moment theorem can be applicable for the study of long-range correlated Gaussian processes and several limit theorems of weighted sum processes of Wiener chaos have been established (\cite{NourdinNualartTudor2010, liu-tindel2020, nourdin-peccati} and references therein).
+Furthermore, these limit theorems are important in the study of asymptotic error distributions of RDEs (\cite{aida-naganuma2020, hu-liu-nualart2016,hu-liu-nualart2021, liu-tindel, naganuma2015, ueda}).
+However, it is not trivial to reduce the problem of asymptotic error distributions of solutions of RDEs to that of weighted sum processes of Wiener chaos.
+We study this problem by introducing certain interpolation processes between the solution and the approximate solutions of RDEs.

+More precisely, we explain our main results and the relation with previously known results.
+We consider a solution $Y_t$ of a multidimensional RDE driven by fractional Brownian motion(=fBm) $B_t$ with the Hurst parameter $\frac{1}{3}<H\le\frac{1}{2}$,